nicholasjackson/shipyard/docs/README.md

-# Consul K8s Dev
+# Consul K8s Dev - Beta
-Run Consul and Kubernetes locally in Docker
+Run disposable Consul Service Mesh and Kubernetes environments locally in Docker.

+**Note:** This tool has currently been tested on Mac OS Catalina, Linux support should work but has not been tested yet.

 ## Installation
 To install run the following command in your terminal: